mlundela/mlundela.github.io/cv.md

 ### Freelancer (2013 - )
 Created [NordicNeuroLab's][nnl] new websites.

-Tools used: Jekyll, AmazonJS, Twitter Bootstrap.
+Tools used: Jekyll, AmazonS3, Twitter Bootstrap.

 ### Webstep (2010 - 2013)
 Senior Consultant at [Webstep][webstep], working for a customer in Bergen that specialized on property data and clients targeted for the banking industry for administrating judicial registration documents.

-Tools used: Java, Spring, Hibernate, JQuery.
+Tools used: Java, Spring, Hibernate, JQuery, Play Framework.

 ### NordicNeuroLab (2007 - 2010)
 Software developer at NordicNeuroLab.